xurion/requirejs-karma-jasmine-kit/README.md

 A **tests/simple.spec.js** test file simply runs a couple of basics to confirm the setup is working.

 A **tests/NumberGetter.spec.js** test file asserts some basic instance functionality from **src/NumberGetter.js**.

+## Reporter

+The reporter used is the nyan cat reporter.
+Feel free to remove it from **karma.conf.js** to fall back to simple reporting.
+But why would anyone not want nyan..?